 User Manual

-Due to a popular demand here is a short user manual on how to use "dbj defval"
+Here is a short user manual on how to use "dbj defval"

 Option 2.2 and Option 3.

 First please recall the top of this article.
 We are using GDI+ to add some dose of reality to these usage examples.
+And the dose of legacy code issues.

-#include <windows.h> #include <objidl.h> #include <gdiplus.h> using namespace Gdiplus; #pragma comment(lib, "Gdiplus.lib")
+#include <windows.h> #include <objidl.h> #include <gdiplus.h> using namespace Gdiplus; #pragma comment(lib, "Gdiplus.lib") |

 How to use Option 2.2

-// assume it is in the // dbj::v_two namespace using dbj::v_two::holder_maker; // here we are inside some (named) namespace // create processw wide default values holders // creation happens on first call // GDI+ default smoothness inline auto default_smoot = dbj::v_two::holder_maker( SmoothingMode::SmoothingModeAntiAlias ); // GDI+ default linecap's inline auto default_lncap = dbj::v_two::holder_maker( LineCap::LineCapRound ); // just a default with inline auto default_width = dbj::v_two::holder_maker(10); inline void test_dbj_defval_option_two() { // just get the dflt width auto dw0 = default_width(); auto dw1 = default_width(); // somewhere and sometimes latter someone // might change the default value // here is how auto dw2 = default_width(42); }
+// assume it is in the // dbj::v_two namespace using dbj::v_two::holder_maker; // here we are inside some (named) namespace // create process wide default values holders // creation happens on first call // GDI+ default smoothness inline auto default_smoot = dbj::v_two::holder_maker( SmoothingMode::SmoothingModeAntiAlias ); // GDI+ default linecap's inline auto default_lncap = dbj::v_two::holder_maker( LineCap::LineCapRound ); // just a default with inline auto default_width = dbj::v_two::holder_maker(10); inline void test_dbj_defval_option_two() { // just get the dflt width auto dw0 = default_width(); auto dw1 = default_width(); // somewhere and sometimes latter someone // might change the default value // here is how default_width(42); } |

 You declare and define inside some namespace the global instances; after which callers from possible separate threads can use.
 Or change.
+I am sure you know how to make that “resilient in the presence of threads”.

 How to use Option 3

-// we assume: using namespace Gdiplus; // struct S final { mutable dbj::holder<REAL> width{ 0 }; S(REAL def_width) : width(def_width) {} }; // to test the const behaviour inline const S konst_{1024}; // initialized to 1024 // default process wide // smoothness using GDI+ enum's inline dbj::holder<SmoothingMode> smoothnes { SmoothingMode::SmoothingModeAntiAlias }; // default process wide // GDI+ line cap's inline dbj::holder<LineCap> linecap { LineCap::LineCapRound }; inline void test_dbj_defval_option_three() { // set the width to 512 for all the callers auto width_ = konst_.width(512); const auto w1_ = konst_.width(); // 512 auto w2_ = konst_.width(); // 512 _ASSERTE(width_ == 512); _ASSERTE(w2_ == w1_ && w2_ == width_ && w1_ == width_); //use the previosuly declared // and instantiated def val holders auto lc_ = linecap(); auto sness = smoothnes(); }
+// we assume: using namespace Gdiplus; // struct S final { // width holder a structure member mutable dbj::holder<REAL> width{ 0 }; // constructor changes the initial width S(REAL def_width) : width(def_width) {} }; // to test the const behaviour inline const S konst_{1024}; // initialized to 1024 // default process wide // smoothness using GDI+ enum's inline dbj::holder<SmoothingMode> smoothnes { SmoothingMode::SmoothingModeAntiAlias }; // default process wide // GDI+ line cap's inline dbj::holder<LineCap> linecap { LineCap::LineCapRound }; inline void test_dbj_defval_option_three() { // set the width to 512 for all the callers auto width_ = konst_.width(512); _ASSERTE(width_ == 512); const auto w1_ = konst_.width(); // 512 auto w2_ = konst_.width(); // 512 _ASSERTE( (w2_ == w1_) && (w2_ == width_) && (w1_ == width_) ); //use the previosuly declared // and instantiated def val holders auto lc_ = linecap(); auto sness = smoothnes(); } |

 You declare and define dbj::holder<>

 instances as (c++17) inline globals.
 Then every caller from some thread uses them.
-Please keep in mind calls above could be scattered across few threads, but that would make code longer and will obfuscate the usage pattern.
+Please keep in mind calls above could be scattered across a few threads, but that would make the code longer and will obfuscate the usage pattern.